-OPEC is a partnership between four of Oregon’s largest foundations (The Oregon Community Foundation, The Ford Family Foundation, Meyer Memorial Trust and The Collins Foundation) and Oregon State University (OSU).
+OPEC is a partnership between four of Oregon’s largest foundations (The Oregon Community Foundation, The Ford Family Foundation, Meyer Memorial Trust and The Collins Foundation) and Oregon State University’s Hallie Ford Center for Healthy Children and Families (OSU).
 In addition to funding, OPEC supports grantees through evaluation, technical assistance, and professional development led by OSU.

 - Delivery of high-quality parenting education programs

 - Coordinated efforts to strengthen regional parenting education systems